-- [Clean Energy Caucus] TVR options should be analyzed for all customer rate classes, and made available to rate classes where benefits exceed costs-- although types of TVR may vary among rate classes - 2.
-[AGO] TVR options could be analyzed for all customer rate classes, and made available to rate classes where benefits exceed costs-- although types of TVR may vary among rate classes - 3.
-[AGO] The Department should not require utilities to provide TVR to all customer rate classes, but it should evaluate such options for each customer class. - 4.
-[Clean Energy Caucus] TVR should be available to customers with distributed resources, including electric vehicles, and utility tariffs should be designed to encourage usage (charging) during off-peak hours with lower prices to minimize adverse impacts on the system and increase customer benefits. - 5.
-[Clean Energy Caucus] Utilities should provide transparent information on the price of electricity as a transportation fuel and educate electric vehicle consumers on the benefits and impacts of using off-peak charging.
+- 1. [Clean Energy Caucus/MA DOER/General Electric] TVR options should be analyzed for all customer rate classes, and made available to rate classes where benefits exceed costsalthough types of TVR may vary among rate classes - [Office of the Attorney General/Low Income Network] TVR options could be analyzed for all customer rate classes, and made available to rate classes where benefits exceed costs-although types of TVR may vary among rate classes - 3.
+[Office of the Attorney General/Low Income Network] The Department should not require utilities to provide TVR to all customer rate classes, but it should evaluate such options for each customer class. - 4.
+[Clean Energy Caucus/MA DOER/General Electric] TVR should be available to customers with distributed resources, including electric vehicles, and utility tariffs should be designed to encourage usage (charging) during off-peak hours with lower prices to minimize adverse impacts on the system and increase customer benefits. - 5.
+[Clean Energy Caucus/MA DOER] Utilities should provide transparent information on the price of electricity as a transportation fuel and educate electric vehicle consumers on the benefits and impacts of using off-peak charging.